facebook/react-native-website/docs/checkbox.md

 ### `value`

 The value of the checkbox.
 If true the checkbox will be turned on.
-Default value is false.
+Default value is `false`.

 | Type | Required |
 | ---- | -------- |